-The 2010 University of Wisconsin - Madison Clean Snowmobile Challenge entry drastically improves upon the best available technology in performance, fuel economy, and emissions standards for over-snow recreational vehicles.
-Taking into consideration requirements consumer performance for environmentally friendly snowmobile, the team engineered and installed a new, powerful turbocharged four-stroke powerplant that combined satisfying performance with EPA 2012 emissions compliance.
+The 2011 University of Wisconsin - Madison Clean Snowmobile Challenge entry drastically improves upon the best available technology in performance, fuel economy, and emissions standards for over-snow Taking into consideration recreational vehicles. performance consumer requirements for an environmentally friendly snowmobile, the team engineered and installed a new, powerful turbocharged four-stroke powerplant that combined satisfying performance with EPA 2012 emissions compliance.
 The Bucky CFS's flex fuel capability gives consumers the ability to utilize renewable fuels.
-Utilizing a specialized low valve overlap camshaft and a custom exhaust equipped with a three-way catalyst, the Bucky CFS scores 208.6 on the e-score.
+Utilizing a specialized low valve overlap camshaft and a custom exhaust equipped with a three-way catalyst, the Bucky CFS scores 208.2 on the e-score.
 An extensive track drag study utilizing Wisconsin's BuckEV clearly defines the optimal track, track tension, drive pitch, and bogie wheel combination.
-Overall, the 2010 entry is projected to be 23.63% more efficient.
+Overall, the 2011 entry is projected to be 23.63% more efficient.
 The redesigned drivetrain and exhaust after-treatment system ensures that Wisconsin's sled does not damage the environment it tours.
 Designed for manufacturability and an aesthetically pleasing packaging, the 65 kW, studded Bucky CFS is a cost-effective solution for performance-oriented riders seeking a cleaner, quieter snowmobile.